 What has changed significantly in design since the original Collett studies is the dramatic movement to SoC class of designs.
 In 2004, Collett found that 52 percent of design projects were working on designs that contain one or more embedded processors.
-Our 2020 study found that 68 percent of design projects were working on designs with embedded processors, as shown in Figure 7-2.
-In 2016 we found that 73 percent of projects were working on the designs with embedded processors?
-So why the decrease?
-Well, again, we saw a significant increase in projects working on smaller designs (e.g., less than 100K or less than 500K gates).
-In this case, this large increase of smaller designs has had an overall impact on the number of projects working on designs containing embedded processors.
-If we ignore these smaller designs and only look at designs greater than 1M gates we did not see a statistically significant change in the number embedded processors from 2016 to 2020.
+Our 2022 study found that 74 percent of design projects were working on designs with embedded processors, as shown in Fig. 7-2.

 IC/ASIC Designs Incorporation AI and RISC-V Processors

-Our 2020 study, for the first time, tracked the number of IC/ASIC projects that have incorporated a RISC-V processor in their design, which was 23 percent, as shown in Fig. 7-3.
-In addition, we tracked the number of IC/ASIC projects that have incorporated some type of AI accelerator processor (e.g., TPU, etc.), which was 32 percent.
+Our 2022 study continued to track the number of IC/ASIC projects that have incorporated a RISC-V processor in their design, which was 30 percent, as shown in Fig. 7-3.
+In addition, we tracked the number of ASIC projects that have incorporated some type of AI accelerator processor (e.g., TPU, etc.), which was 32 percent.
 Both RISC-V and AI core increased from our 2020 study.